limenus/limenus/README.md

-Hello i am the biggest skid on github. i cannot code. i suck at it. currently "developing" penis client. i am a 50 year old man and yeah thats it lol.
+Hello i am the biggest skid on github. i am a super poop head. no longer developing penis client. i am a 50 year old man and yeah thats it lol.

 <!---